Entrar

 The new recipe uses less sugar than the original one, making it a healthier option for diabetics.
 La nueva receta utiliza menos azúcar que la original, lo que la convierte en una opción más saludable para los diabéticos.

-time noun
+time sustantivo

-1. An instance or single occasion for some event.
+1. an instance or single occasion for some event.

 The concert was a once-in-a-lifetime time, and we'll always cherish the memories of that night.
 El concierto fue una experiencia única en la vida y siempre recordaremos los recuerdos de esa noche.

-2. A period of time considered as a resource under your control and sufficient to accomplish something.
+2. a period of time considered as a resource under your control and sufficient to accomplish something.

 With only two hours left on my clock, I still had enough time to finish the project before the deadline.
 Con solo dos horas que me quedaban en el reloj, todavía tenía tiempo suficiente para acabar el proyecto antes de la fecha límite.

-3. An indefinite period (usually marked by specific attributes or activities).
+3. an indefinite period (usually marked by specific attributes or activities).

 After graduating from college, I took some time to travel and explore Europe before starting my career.
 Después de graduarme de la universidad, pasé algún tiempo viajando y explorar Europa antes de empezar mi carrera.

-4. A suitable moment.
+4. a suitable moment.

 She waited for what she considered to be the perfect time to make her move, and then she asked him to join her for dinner.
 Ella esperó lo que consideraba el momento perfecto para hacer su movimiento, y luego le pidió que se uniera a ella para cenar.

-5. The continuum of experience in which events pass from the future through the present to the past.
+5. the continuum of experience in which events pass from the future through the present to the past.

 The concept of time has been debated by philosophers for centuries, and its measurement has become increasingly precise over the years.
 El concepto del tiempo ha sido debatido por filósofos durante siglos y su medida se ha vuelto cada vez más precisa con el paso de los años.

-6. A person's experience on a particular occasion.
+6. a person's experience on a particular occasion.

 The time I spent at summer camp was one of the most memorable experiences of my childhood, filled with laughter and adventure.
 El tiempo que pasé en el campamento de verano fue uno de los experiencias más memorables de mi infancia, lleno de risas y aventuras.

-7. A reading of a point in time as given by a clock.
+7. a reading of a point in time as given by a clock.

 The clock struck 3:00 PM, marking the exact time for our meeting to start.
 La hora tocó las 3:00 de la tarde, marcando el momento exacto para que nuestro encuentro comenzara.

-8. The fourth coordinate that is required (along with three spatial dimensions) to specify a physical event.
+8. the fourth coordinate that is required (along with three spatial dimensions) to specify a physical event.

 The physicists needed to account for both space and time in their calculations of the black hole's trajectory, ensuring accuracy in their predictions.
 Los físicos necesitaban tener en cuenta tanto el espacio como el tiempo en sus cálculos del trazo del agujero negro, asegurando la precisión en sus predicciones.

-9. Rhythm as given by division into parts of equal duration.
+9. rhythm as given by division into parts of equal duration.

 The jazz band's complex time signature made it challenging for new members to keep up with the tempo.
 El complejo tiempo de firmas del grupo de jazz lo hizo difícil para los nuevos miembros mantener el ritmo con la velocidad.

-10. The period of time a prisoner is imprisoned.
+10. the period of time a prisoner is imprisoned.

 The judge sentenced the convicted felon to serve ten years' time for the murder he committed.
 El juez condenó al delincuente convicto a cumplir diez años de prisión por el asesinato que cometió.